3 Best Mattress For Car Camping

 Mattresses aren’t a cheap product—we all know this.
 And it’s okay to spend a decent amount of money on the bed you’ll be sleeping on every night for the next decade or so, but it’s not necessary to spend a ton on the mattress you’re going to shove in the bed of your truck for summer weekends in the middle of Joshua Tree.
 It’s all about finding the best mattress for the money given what you’ll be using it for.

-And as we already covered, you’re not looking for a large mattress.
-You only need a Twin, so we think it’s more than reasonable to keep your costs under $1,000 and in some cases under $500.
+And as we already covered, the best car camping mattress doesn’t have to be large or expensive.
+You usually only need a Twin, so we think it’s more than reasonable to keep your costs under $1,000 and in some cases under $500.
 You might just consider getting an Amazon mattress or a regular, cheap mattress.

 There are two common types of mattress constructions: all-foam and hybrid.
-There are also gel constructions, but those are far less common and not a practical option for car camping anyway.
+There are also gel constructions, but those are far less common and not a practical option for car camping, vans, or truck beds anyway.

 All-foam beds are, of course, made with all foam.
 The construction is different from mattress to mattress, with varying layers and types of foam.

 Hybrid beds incorporate both foam and coils.
 Like all-foam beds, they vary in layers and materials, but hybrids tend to have better airflow and a bouncier feel due to the coils.

 When you’re looking for the best car camping mattress, you’ll have to decide if you want the lighter weight of a hybrid or the squishable properties of an all-foam bed.
 There are benefits to both in this context, so it really comes down to your comfort preferences.